-If you’re looking for a new 67-plate car, you’re spoiled for choice with all the new models released recently.
+If you’re looking for a new car for 2018, you’re spoiled for choice with all the new models released recently.
 We’ve rounded up some of the latest offerings to help you decide on your next set of wheels — whether you’re looking for a compact runaround or a luxury SUV, there’s something for everyone.

 And no matter what your upfront budget, don’t forget to compare insurance quotes and consider each car’s insurance group as this can significantly affect the cost of cover over the years.